MBWest/Note-Taking/Skills Enhancement Program/Unix/Questions.md

 10. Where is the default location for the rsyslog's configuration file? **/etc/rsyslog.conf**

 11. (T/F) Unlike systemd journal, syslog acts as a message router by, (1) taking input from various plug-ins, (2) filtering them according to its rules, and (3) outputting them to their destinations. **T**

+### Unix Boot and Login

+1. What is the first step in the boot process after the machine is powered on?

+    A. Load boot loader

+    B. Load system kernel

+    **C. Load BIOS/UEFI**

+2. Match the following descriptions to the corresponding firmware: **U,U,B,B,U,U**

+    FORMAT: comma separated list (e.g., B,U,U,B,B)

+    B: BIOS U: UEFI

+    More modern standard of PC firmware
+    Uses a disk partitioning scheme known as GPT (GUID Partition Table) Assumes boot device starts with the MBR (Master Boot Record) Requires execution of second-stage boot loader
+    Defines APIs for accessing system hardware
+    Consults its partition table to identify the ESP

+3. What sector of a storage device contains the code responsible for reading the partitioning information from the MBR and executing the second-stage boot loader?  **volume boot record**

+4. What is the boot loader's main function?

+    A. Consult the MBR for the location of the boot block **B. Identity and load the OS kernel**
+    C. Start the initial process (init) D. Mount the root file system

+5. What is the absolute path to the GRUB config file in Red Hat and CentOS? **/boot/grub2/grub.cfg**

+6. What is the boot loader for FreeBSD known as? **loader**

+7. From which file is the grub.cfg generated? **/etc/default/grub**

+8. What is the kernel boot time option to use /dev/sda1 as the root file system? **root=/dev/sda1**

+9. What is the name of the system management daemon with a process ID of 1, and is the parent process for all other processes? **init**

+10. What are some of the core responsibilities of init?

+    **A. Mount filesystems**
+    **B. Configure network interfaces**
+    **C. Start up other daemons and services**
+    D. Execute initial user log in scripts

+    FORMAT: comma separated list (e.g., A,C,D)

+11. What term associated with** systemd** is analogous to traditional init's runlevel , which defines the operational mode of the system? **target**

+12. What is the command that is used to manage and check the status of the configurations of systemd units? **systemctl**

+### Unix Kernel Basics

+1. Which of the following are classified as UNIX operating systems? **B,C,E**

+2. The kernel provides which of the following functions?

+    **A. Communication with processes and threads**

+    B. Runs user applications

+    **C. Provides memory management**

+    **D. Management of hardware devices**

+    E. None of the above

+3. (T/F) Many kernel parameters can accessed from user mode to change the behavior of the kernel. **T**

+4. (T/F) User processes have access to all of a system's memory space. **F**

+5. Which of the following statements correctly describe User Space?

+    Format: Alphabetical list of letters, comma separated, no spaces (A,B,C)

+    A. It is a form of sandbox to prevent system damage.

+    B. Core OS functions usually run in user space.

+    C. When a process malfunctions within user space it will often crash the entire system.

+    D. User applications run in protection ring 1.

+    E. User space processes interact with the kernel through system calls.

+6. What directory contains file objects that can be used to tune kernel parameters during runtime?  **/proc/sys**

+7. What file can be used with the sysctl command to permanently set parameter configurations?  /**etc/sysctl.conf**

+8. Write an echo command that will temporarily set the "panic_on_oops" parameter to 3.

+9. Write a sysctl command that will display all kernel parameter values. **sysctl -a**

+10. Which of the following statements do not correctly describe Linux kernel modules?

+    Format: Alphabetical list of letters, comma separated, no spaces (A,B,C)

+    A. Kernel modules allow a driver to be linked in while the kernel is running.

+    B. Almost anything can be built as a loadable kernel module.

+    **C. Loading a kernel module can never cause a kernel panic.**

+    **D. The implementation of loadable modules is the same for every OS.**

+11. Write a modprobe command to list the dependencies of the ip_tables module.
+Assume you are root. **modprobe -D ip_tables**